neumino/thinky/examples/blog/README.md

 npm install
 ```

 Init the database.
 Change the content of `config.js` if you want.
+This is an optional step.
+You do not need to create the table with `init.js`.
+Thinky will
+automatically create table if they do not exist.

 ```
 node init.js
 ```